maxgaurav/indexeddb-orm/README.md

 ```

 #### gt
 Search of values against the point greater only to the given value.
-It is case sensitive.
+It is case-sensitive.

 ```javascript
 db.connect().then(async (models) => {